 Throughout the movie, there are a lot of funny moments, awkward moments… They all together will, at least, put a smile on your face.

-I, personally, believe that the scandals involving one of the main actresses seemed to have a bad influence on the reviews, which is unfair since her personal life is unrelated to the movie.
+I personally believe that the scandals involving Felicity Huffman seemed to negatively influence the reviews, which is unfair since her personal life is unrelated to the movie.

 Generally speaking, I liked the movie, and I had a good time watching it.
 The end is heartwarming.